Close contact tracing to resume from tomorrow, HSE’s Paul Reid confirms

 HSE will take guidance on whether to vaccinate over-65s with AstraZeneca vaccine

-HSE chief executive Reid said the public should take “some solace” from “an improving set of trends”.
-File photograph: Nick Bradshaw
+Paul Reid said at a briefing on Thursday that the public should take ‘some solace’ from ‘an improving set of trends’.
+Photograph: Leon Farrell/Photocall Ireland

-The HSE will recommence close contact tracing from Friday and those involved will receive a text if they are regarded as close contacts of someone diagnosed with Covid-19, HSE chief executive Paul Reid has said.
+The Health Service Executive will recommence close contact tracing from Friday and those involved will receive a text if they are regarded as close contacts of someone diagnosed with Covid-19, HSE chief executive Paul Reid has said.

 Close contact testing was suspended on December 23rd because the sheer number of cases had begun to make it impossible to trace everybody involved.